Species II

 Species II is a 1998 American science fiction horror thriller film directed by Peter Medak.
 The film is a sequel to Species (1995) and the second installment of the Species franchise.
 The film stars Michael Madsen, Natasha Henstridge, Marg Helgenberger, Mykelti Williamson, George Dzundza, James Cromwell and Justin Lazard.
 In addition to Madsen and Helgenberger reprising their roles, Henstridge also returned for the sequel as a new character.
-The plot has Patrick Ross, the astronaut son of a senator, being infected by an extraterrestrial organism during a mission to Mars and causing the deaths of many women upon his return.
+The plot has Patrick Ross, the astronaut son of Senator Judson Ross, being infected by an extraterrestrial organism during a mission to Mars and causing the deaths of many women upon his return.
 To stop him, the scientists who created the human-extraterrestrial hybrid Sil in the original Species try using a more docile clone of hers, Eve.

 The film was theatrically released on April 10, 1998.
-Compared to its predecessor, the film was panned by critics and was a box-office bomb, only grossing $30 million worldwide, and $19.2 million domestically.
-Despite this, a made-for-television sequel, Species III, was released in 2004.
+It received negative reviews and grossed $19.2 million worldwide.
+A television film sequel, Species III, was released in 2004.

 Plot

-While participating in a human mission to Mars, astronauts led by Commander Patrick Ross, Anne Sampas, and Dennis Gamble collect soil samples.
+While participating in a human mission to Mars, astronauts led by Commander Patrick Ross, Anne Sampas and Dennis Gamble collect soil samples.
 While returning to Earth, the soil thaws and releases an alien substance that contaminates them and causes a brief contact gap with mission control.
-The trio return to Earth to public celebration, but an institutionalized former scientist, Dr. Cromwell, reacts to their return with violent panic.
+The trio return to Earth to public celebration, but an institutionalized former scientist, Dr. Herman Cromwell, reacts to their return with violent panic.
 They are examined and quarantined to prevent them from engaging in sexual activity for ten days.
-However, Ross ignores this and has sex with two women.
-To his horror, the pair undergo accelerated pregnancies and die giving birth to human/alien hybrids, which he hides in his father's remote shed.
+However, Ross blatantly disregards this and has sex with two women, Marcy and Claudia.
+To his horror, the pair undergo accelerated pregnancies and die giving birth to human/alien hybrids, which he hides in his father, Senator Judson Ross', remote shed.

 Meanwhile, under military supervision, scientists led by Dr. Laura Baker have created a more docile clone of Sil named Eve in an effort to understand the alien life form and prepare for defense should it ever arrive on Earth.
-While in isolation and undergoing tests, Eve shows signs of great physiological excitement every time Patrick has sex.
+While in isolation and undergoing tests, Eve shows signs of great physiological excitement every time Patrick engaged in sex.
 At the space center, Patrick sneaks into the lab and kills Dr. Orinsky, who was trying to contact Dr. Cromwell about the astronauts' blood samples.
 Analysis of the corpse reveals the presence of alien DNA, similar to, yet distinct from, Eve's.
 Baker reunites with former colleague Preston "Press" Lennox to contain the new threat and contact Cromwell, who reveals Mars was rendered uninhabitable by an alien species, he was institutionalized to silence his opposition to the Mars mission, and Orinsky tried to call him to confirm his fears.